hackclub/hackclub/workshops/dungeon_crawler_workshop/README.md

 ```
 - This function goes below the "drawSquare" function we just wrote.
 - The tracer and update function surrounding our for loops make it so we do not keep refreshing after every square we draw.
 Without it, our program will take a long to draw.
-- We are reading the character and drawing a corresponding square.
+- We are reading the character and calling the "drawSquare" function with the corresponding parameters.
 - Add the "drawMap" call at the end so we can draw the inital map.

 # Movement
+Let's break down the movement.
 ## Up
 ```py
 def up():